Śramaṇa: Usage in Jain texts

 Jain monastics are known as śramaṇas while lay practitioners are called śrāvakas.
 The religion or code of conduct of the monks is known as the śramaṇa dharma.
-Jain canons like Ācārāṅga Sūtra and other later texts contain many references to Sramanas.
+Jain canons like Ācārāṅga Sūtra and other later texts contain many references to śramaṇas.

 Ācāranga Sūtra

-One verse of the Ācāranga sūtra defines a good śramaṇa:
+One verse of the Ācāranga Sūtra defines a good śramaṇa:

 Disregarding (all calamities) he lives together with clever monks, insensitive to pain and pleasure, not hurting the movable and immovable (beings), not killing, bearing all: so is described the great sage, a good Sramana.

 The chapter on renunciation contains a śramaṇa vow of non-possession:

 I shall become a śramaṇa who owns no house, no property, no sons, no cattle, who eats what others give him; I shall commit no sinful action; Master, I renounce to accept anything that has not been given.'
 Having taken such vows, (a mendicant) should not, on entering a village or free town, take himself, or induce others to take, or allow others to take, what has not been given.

-The Ācāranga Sūtra gives three names of Mahavira, the twenty fourth Tirthankara, one of which was Śramaṇa:
+The Ācāranga Sūtra gives three names of Mahavira, the twenty-fourth Tirthankara, one of which was Śramaṇa:

 The Venerable ascetic Mahavira belonged to the Kasyapa gotra.
 His three names have thus been recorded by tradition: by his parents he was called Vardhamana, because he is devoid of love and hate; (he is called) Sramana (i.e. ascetic), because he sustains dreadful dangers and fears, the noble nakedness, and the miseries of the world; the name Venerable Ascetic Mahavira has been given to him by the gods.